mohiva/play-silhouette/.github/ISSUE_TEMPLATE.md

 ### Are you looking for help?

 This is an issue tracker, used to manage and track the development of Silhouette.
 It is not a support system and so it is not a place to ask questions or get help.
-If you're not sure if you have found a bug, the best place to start is with either the [mailing list] or [Gitter channel].
-If you have a feature request, the [mailing list] is a better forum than an issue tracker to discuss it.
+If you're not sure if you have found a bug, the best place to start is with either the [forum] or [Gitter channel].
+If you have a feature request, the [forum] is better than the issue tracker to discuss it.

 ### Silhouette Version (4.0.x / etc)